ChiragBolakani/Secure_Vision/README.md

  ```python
 python main.py
 ```
-- When the main window appears, click on 'Show Log' button to see the log file.
+- When the main window appears, click on 'Start Surveillance' button to Start Capturing.
+- 'Show Log' will display the time stamps of the intrusion.
+- The captured video can then be played using 'Play Video'.

 ![Screenshot from 2021-01-10 10-31-35](https://user-images.githubusercontent.com/62014238/104116094-85ecda00-533b-11eb-8b8c-c54dd97445f6.png)
 ![Screenshot from 2021-01-10 10-37-06](https://user-images.githubusercontent.com/62014238/104116101-9a30d700-533b-11eb-838e-7937415c22ad.png)